Enforced Gaplessness from States with Exponentially Decaying Correlations: Gapless Mode Structure and Connection to Markovian Dynamics

 \section{Gapless Mode Structure and Connection to Markovian Dynamics}

 Having established a rigorous, correlation-based proof of gaplessness in parent Hamiltonians of $\ket{\psi(\beta)}$, we now turn to understanding the structure of the gapless modes above this state.
-To do so, it will convenient to work with the dual Ising wavefunctions $\ket{\phii(\beta)}$ of Eq.~\eqref{eq-deformedIsing} and restrict to the case of frustration-free parent Hamiltonians.
+To do so, it will convenient to work with the dual Ising wavefunctions $\ket{\phii(\beta)}$ of Eq.~\eqref{eq-deformedIsing} and restrict to the case of frustration-free parent Hamiltonians; in Appendix~\ref{appendixvariational} we establish the same result for the more general class of `locally annihilating' Hamiltonians.

 First, we present a variational argument proving the gaplessness of any frustration-free parent Hamiltonian in any dimension that further elucidates the structure of the gapless modes above the state (Theorem 2 of Sec.~\ref{subsec-summ}).
 Subsequently, in the restricted case where these Hamiltonians are $\mathbb{Z}_2$ symmetric and sign-problem free, we review a known connection between $\ket{\phii(\beta)}$ and the Markovian dynamics of the classical Ising model.
 We then leverage prior results on the Markovian dynamics of the classical Ising to argue for the gaplessness of such Hamiltonians and use our theorems to prove and bound the gaplessness of the Markov generator of these dynamics.